English | Lietuviškai

 └─sda2 8:2 0 1.5G 0 part [SWAP]

-4. After the faulty file system has been mounted to the Peropesis file system /mnt directory, the chroot command can be executed.
+After the corrupted file system has been mounted in the /mnt directory of the Peropesis file system, the chroot command can be executed.
 Example:

 # chroot /mnt /bin/bash

-exit command used to exit from chroot environment after actions is finished.
-Finally, the file system is unmounted from the /mnt subdirectory of the Peropesis file system.
+After making changes and wanting to exit from the chroot environment, the exit command is used.
+Finally, the corrected Linux file system is unmounted from the Peropesis /mnt directory.
 Example:

 # exit